lab director

 Margaret Bullerjahn, phd

-Margaret is a former PhD student who graduated from Miami University in 2015 with a Bachelor's in Psychology and a minor in Women's, Gender, and Sexuality Studies.
+Margaret graduated from Miami University in 2015 with a Bachelor's in Psychology and a minor in Women's, Gender, and Sexuality Studies.
 She worked with at-risk youth in Boston Public Schools for 2 years prior to enrolling in graduate school.
-Margaret completed her internship at the St. Louis Psychology Internship Consortium and is now a postdoctoral fellow at Barnes-Jewish Hospital in St. Louis .
+Margaret completed her internship at the St. Louis Psychology Internship Consortium and is now a postdoctoral fellow at Barnes-Jewish Hospital in St. Louis.
 Her research interests include contextual/environmental influences on risky behavior and delinquency in children and adolescents, protective factors, and community-based interventions.
 Her master's thesis examined how family chaos and routines moderate the relationship between adolescents’ perceived poverty and their engagement in externalizing behaviors.
-Her dissertation (defended in summer 2023 and not yet available online) focused on how childhood family dysfunction, emotion regulation, and emotion reactivity contribute to the development of young adult substance misuse.
+Her dissertation focused on how childhood family dysfunction, emotion regulation, and emotion reactivity contribute to the development of young adult substance misuse.

 paula floyd, phd

-Paula is a former PhD student originally from Bowling Green, KY.
+Paula is originally from Bowling Green, KY.
 She graduated from Western Kentucky University with a B.A. in Psychology and a minor in Criminology.
 Paula completed her internship at the Travis County Psychology Internship Program in Austin, TX and is now a postdoctoral fellow at that site.
 Her current work involves clinical practice and the supervision of psychology interns who provide services to detained juveniles.
 Paula's research focuses broadly on justice-involved juveniles and those who are at-risk for justice system involvement.
 More specifically, she is interested in evaluating interventions that aim to improve institutional adjustment and reduce juvenile recidivism.
 Her master's thesis examined relationships between emotion reactivity, distinct facets of emotion dysregulation, rumination, and NSSI among a sample of at-risk youth in a residential facility and her dissertation involved the psychological assessment of youth in a juvenile detention facility in an effort to determine predictors of misconduct while incarcerated.

 undergraduates